jwplayer/ott-web-app/docs/configuration.md

 **content**

-Use the `content' array to define which and how content playlists should be displayed in "shelves".
+Use the `content` array to define which and how content playlists should be displayed in "shelves".
 For optimal performance and user experience, we recommend a maximum of 10 playlists.
 See the available options below to configure each shelf separately.

 ```
 {